Rao Anwar: Career

 On 13 January 2018, Anwar led a police operation that led to Naqeebullah Mehsud and three others being shot dead in Karachi's Shah Latif Town.
 Anwar said they were members of the Pakistani Taliban.
 On 19 January, Anwar appeared before a departmental inquiry committee to give a statement.
 He claimed one member of the committee was biased and forced police personnel to record false statements about him.
 On 20 January, the committee declared that Mehsud was innocent and had been wrongfully killed and Anwar was dismissed from the police.

-On 22 January, Anwar refused to appear before the committee for a second time, calling the inquiry ‘one-sided’.
+On 22 January, he refused to appear before the committee for a second time, calling the inquiry ‘one-sided’.
 He claimed he was neither responsible for the investigation nor the capture of Mehsud.
 Anwar tried to flee Pakistan via Benazir Bhutto International Airport in Islamabad on 23 January.
 His name was added to the Exit Control List and a First Information Report was lodged against him.
-Anwar demanded the formation of a ‘Joint Investigative Team’ from intelligence agencies and called the case against him ‘baseless’.
+Anwar demanded the formation of a ‘Joint Investigative Team’ from intelligence agencies and called the case against him 'baseless'.

 On 27 January, the Supreme Court issued a three-day deadline to the Sindh Police Department for Anwar's arrest, saying cell-phone positioning evidence confirmed Anwar's presence at the site of the encounter killing.
-On 31 January, Anwar refuted reports that he had left the country after the police had failed to arrest him.
+On 31 January, Anwar refuted reports that he had fled the country after the police had failed to arrest him.
 On 3 March, his accounts at the State Bank of Pakistan were frozen on the orders of the Supreme Court, which made the judgement in a 16 February hearing for contempt of court.

-On 17 February 2018, former president Asif Ali Zardari voiced support for Anwar, calling him a ‘brave child’ for surviving the fight against the Muttahida Qaumi Movement.
-However, Zardari later said he ‘misspoke’, and took his words back.
+On 17 February 2018, former president Asif Ali Zardari voiced support for Anwar, calling him a "brave child" for surviving the fight against the Muttahida Qaumi Movement.
+However, Zardari later said he ‘misspoke’, and retracted the comment.
 On 21 March 2018, Anwar was arrested after appearing before the Supreme Court.

-Anwar took retirement on 1 January 2019 while facing trial under suspension.
+Anwar retired on 1 January 2019 while facing trial under suspension.
 Apart from his controversial police encounters, Anwar has also been notorious for being involved in land grabbing and gravel and sand mining in the Malir and Gadap areas of Karachi.

-On January 24, 2023, he was acquitted along with 17 others in naqeebullah Mehsud murder case due to lack of evidence.
-However, lawyer Jibran Nasir refused the verdict and asked Naqeeb's family to appeal judgement in high court.
+On 24 January 2023, he was acquitted along with 17 others, in the killing of Naqeebullah Mehsud due to lack of evidence.
+However, lawyer Jibran Nasir refused to accept the verdict and asked the Mehsud family to appeal the verdict in High Court.